Noctsol/template-tf-default/README.md

 # template-tf-digitalocean
-Template template repository for the digital ocean provider
+Terraform template repository.
+I primaryly use this for digital ocean cause everything else is usually too expensive, but there are some additional providers I added.

+Providers added in:
+- Digital Ocean
+- Azure
+- AWS
+- Heroku
+- Google